Kalschatzi/learning_platform/content/module2/4-networking-concepts.md

 It will also provide a **DNS* for internet resolutions and as a cache, so not all DNS request need to go to a DNS server.

 ## DNS (Domain Name System) servers
-DNS Servers  translate domain names (like `kalschatzi.com`) into IP addresses (like 172.67.199.164), so computers can locate each other on the internet.
+DNS Servers  translate domain names (like `kalschatzi.com`) into IP addresses (like `172.67.199.164`), so computers can locate each other on the internet.

 ### Why DNS is Needed

 This builds a bridge between humans and machines.
 Humans remember names, machines care about actual address like IPs.
 This will be even more true once the whole world adopts IPv6.

 ### How it works
-Let's take our previous exercise where we try to resolve `learn.kalschatzi.com`.
-What are the steps taken to resolve it?
+Let's say we try to resolve `learn.kalschatzi.com`.
+What are the steps taken to do it?
 * Browser checks cache – Is the IP already known?
 * If not, it asks the local DNS server (usually from your ISP or router).
 * If that server doesn’t know, it queries: